-Modern Takes on Traditional Styles
+Modern Takes on Traditional Styles: Modern Chair Reproductions

-Though styles predictably have come and gone throughout the years, a lot of our Eustis Chairs are modern chair reproductions of fashionable historical trends.
+Even though styles predictably have come and gone throughout the years, a lot of our Eustis Chairs are modern chair reproductions of fashionable historical trends.

 William and Mary 1690-1730:

-Originally designed for English King William of Orange, the William and Mary chair is known for its clean lines and sturdy construction.
+First, originally designed for English King William of Orange, the William and Mary chair is known for its clean lines and sturdy construction.
 Our own William and Mary chair provides similar stability and symmetrical cleanliness.

 Traditional Eustis William and Mary Chair

-Famous woodworker Thomas Chippendale was the first too mark this period of furniture design with his Book Gentlemen and Cabinet-Maker’s Director.
+Second, famous woodworker Thomas Chippendale was the first too mark this period of furniture design with his Book Gentlemen and Cabinet-Maker’s Director.
 We created similarly styled chairs including our Claremont Chair, emphasizing small details and elegant, smooth lines.

 Traditional Eustis Claremont Chair